Irish superstitions may sound silly, but the Irish are big believers in this kind of caution to help ward off bad luck, especially on Friday the 13th.

 Superstitious or not, almost everyone takes note when it’s Friday the 13th.
 People are more careful about crossing the road, pouring hot coffee, or walking down the stairs.
-It may be silly, but it's all to ward off bad luck, and the Irish are big believers in this kind of caution.

-On Friday the 13th some people even take to their beds or refuse to leave the house.
+On Friday the 13th, some people even take to their beds or refuse to leave the house.
 Believe it or believe it not this behavior is actually a diagnosed phobia of Friday the 13th called "Paraskevidekatriaphobia."

 It’s not certain where the superstition about Friday the 13th comes from, but one of the most common theories is that there were 13 people at the Last Supper and Christ died on Good Friday, hence Friday the 13th.
 There are also Spanish, Norse and Old English theories, but this is one of the most quoted.